iWinston/typeorm-plus/docs/decorator-reference.md

 You can obtain any custom created repository using `connection.getCustomRepository` or `entityManager.getCustomRepository` methods.

-For move information about custom entity repositories see documentation [here](./entity-manager-and-repository.md).
+For more information about custom entity repositories see documentation [here](./entity-manager-and-repository.md).

 ----